How to Revamp Your Video Strategy for 2024

 Changing Tastes But Increasing Demand

-Audience members in 2021 will want more videos.
+Audience members will continue to want more videos.
 They want to see well-thought-out, funny, engaging, educational, topical videos that look professional – though not overly polished.
 High-quality, genuine video is what’s currently most in demand, and if you’re not producing that content, you run the risk of missing out on a huge amount of potential traffic and viewers.

 By creating and sticking to a rough plan, investing in some tools to make your videos look professional, and maintaining a genuine connection with your viewers, you can revamp your video strategy in time for video content’s biggest year ever.